vippsas/vipps-recurring-api/v2-to-v3-migration-guide.md

 Also, the API V3 returns different response status.
 It will return `204 No Content` or `202 Accepted`.
 See [Response statuses](#response-statuses)

+## Do we need to migrate our agreements and charges?

+No, the API is just your "view" of recurring, so the agreements and charges are the same.
+Though as older versions of the API might not be able to render all features of newer versions, we recommend to use only one version at a time to avoid confusion.

 [draft-agreement-endpoint]: https://developer.vippsmobilepay.com/api/recurring#tag/Agreement-v3-endpoints/operation/DraftAgreementV3
 [update-agreement-endpoint]: https://developer.vippsmobilepay.com/api/recurring#tag/Agreement-v3-endpoints/operation/UpdateAgreementPatchV3